FAQ

 Experience is crucial when choosing an attorney to represent you for your criminal case.
 Attorney Chris Cessna has more than 20 years of experience defending the freedom of those charged with various crimes.
 His background includes being certified with various memberships and achieving positive results on behalf of his clients.

-DUI Defense Questions
+Dui Defense Questions

 The answer to this question should be yes.
 Unfortunately many “generalist” lawyers will accept DUI cases, but they make no great effort to learn about the fine art and science of defending these very complex cases.
 And the specialized scientific training required to properly defend against the government's blood, breath and SFST evidence in a DUI case is obviously not taught in law school.
 In other words, they are a “Jack of all trades, but a master of none” when it comes to defending your DUI.